‘How To Reduce Bloating + Foods That Cause Gas And Bloating’ – Monica May

 Focus On Eating Healthy

-Focusing on eating healthy food can help you get rid of bloating on the long run.
+Focusing on eating healthy foods can help you get rid of bloating on the long run.

 If you want to clean your diet and start eating healthy, head on to my meal plan NOW!

-In fact, as I said earlier, lot of vegetables and fruits actually cause bloating.
+As I said earlier, lot of vegetables and fruits will cause bloating for most of us.

 Especially extremely healthy foods such as beans and lentils, even vegetables like broccoli, cabbage and cauliflower will cause gas in the intestine and result with bloating.